dongxiao0401/anisotropic_supervoxel/README.md

 # Cite

 @article{donggpu,
-  title={GPU-based Supervoxel Generation with a Novel Anisotropic Metric}, author={Dong, Xiao and Chen, Zhonggui and Liu, Yong-Jin and Yao, Junfeng and Guo, Xiaohu}
+	  title={GPU-based Supervoxel Generation with a Novel Anisotropic Metric}, author={Dong, Xiao and Chen, Zhonggui and Liu, Yong-Jin and Yao, Junfeng and Guo, Xiaohu}, }
-}